Skip advert

 4,805mm1,895mm1,635mm522/1,451 litres

-Despite its sloping roofline, the Lexus RZ should offer more than enough space for most families.
+Despite its sloping roofline, the Lexus RZ offers more than enough space for most families.
 Two adults can stretch out in the rear with sufficient head and legroom, while a third occupant can also sit in relative comfort, thanks to a flat cabin floor.
 One odd omission is that of a glovebox; while you’re probably not still lugging around an A-Z road map these days, this does somewhat limit what items you can store in the cabin.

 Advertisement - Article continues below